 While cats are known for their different temperaments and personalities, most of them are active and outgoing.
-However, just like humans, they can exhibit signs of depression.
-If your cat is suddenly acting out of character or suddenly became reserved, it can be concerning.
+However, just like humans, cats can exhibit signs of depression.
+If your cat is suddenly acting out of character or suddenly becomes reserved, it can be concerning.

 Although cats are considered moody, their caretakers need to recognize the signs and symptoms of a depressed cat.
-A drastic change in routine or environment or a recent death can contribute to stress for your cat.
+A drastic change in routine or environment or a recent death can contribute to depression in your cat.

-Once you identify the cause of the sadness, you can help your cat get back to its usual self.
+Once you identify the cause of the sadness, you can help your cat get back to their usual self.
 Here’s all you need to know about cat depression.

 Cats get depressed.
 Although they don’t experience the same emotional changes that come with clinical depression in humans, they can exhibit depressed behavior.

 In humans, depression can either be situational or medical due to a chemical imbalance in the brain.
 It’s diagnosed based on the individual self-reported symptoms.
 It’s marked by mood and personality changes, constant misery, apathy, and loss of interest or motivation.